 So, to infer that Facilities Management does not have a business impact is incorrect.
 Anyone who battles with operational cost, planned capital expenditure, and asset values on the balance sheet will tell you so.

-Business Growth is the first item on the agenda of every CEO, and as the saying goes So with Facilities Management being fundamentally a Context operation and Workplace perhaps closer to Core, there will likely be a greater leadership focus on Workplace.
+Business Growth is the first item on the agenda of every CEO, and as the saying goes "you can't cut your way to growth".
+So with Facilities Management being fundamentally a Context operation and Workplace perhaps closer to Core, there will likely be a greater leadership focus on Workplace.

 This satisfies those of us that have advocated the aspirational claims of FM to a boardroom seat, we are just doing it under a different brand with a different focus.
 However, we need to urge caution that we do not over-sell our capabilities.